Kwan Sung-sing: In Mainland China

 Kwan Sung-sing was born in Weihaiwei on August 29, 1892.
 When he attended the Lingnan school (嶺南學校), he was heavily influenced by the school chancellor Chung Jung-hua (鍾榮華 (Jung1 Wing4-wa4)), who was a member of the revolutionary Tongmenghui.
-He cut off his braids—a sign of rebellion under the Qing regime—before the Republic of China was established.
+He cut off his queue—a sign of rebellion against the Qing dynasty.
 As a result, in 1907, Kwan's father, Dr. King Yin Kwan (關景賢 (Kuan1 Ching3-hsien2)), had to entrust his friend Wu Tingfang to take Kwan to study in the United States.

 Kwan began his studies in the US at Dummer Academy.
 However, in 1908, he transferred to Phillips Academy Andover.
 During this time, Kwan was a member of the school's soccer team, serving as the captain.
 He was also a sprinter on the track team.
 Though a member of Andover Class of 1912, Kwan left the school in 1911 as a "non-returning middler", which was common at the time.

 Later in 1911, Kwan attended St. John's University and was admitted to the Tsinghua School (now Tsinghua University).
 During his time at Tsinghua, he placed first both in the 1913 Far Eastern Games track and field 880 yard run and the Discus event.
 He also placed second in the one-mile relay.
 Kwan entered MIT in 1914 and received a bachelor's degree in architecture in 1917.
 In 1919, Kwan studied city management for another year at Harvard University.